durucrypto/rugcheck-hackathon/README.md

 # RugCheck AI Agent on X

 An AI agent built for RugCheck that:
-- Listens to mentions on X (formerly Twitter),
+- Listens for mentions on X (formerly Twitter),
 - Analyzes the context of requests/questions related to token(s) on Solana,
 - Leverages RugCheck's API to fetch relevant data about the token(s) and trends,
 - Responds with clear, everyday language using OpenAI's API.